seengreat/SG-S53-L0X/README.md

 |SCL	|I2C clock line	|PB10|
 |SHT	|shutdown control, can connects to IO pin	|NC|
 |GP1	|Interrupt output, can connects to IO pin	|NC|
-Table2-3 Definition of SG-S53-L0X and STM32
+Table2-3 Definition of SG-S53-L0X and STM32 <br>
 ### 2.3.2 Demo codes usage
 Use Keil uVision5 software to open the VL53L0X.uvprojx project file in the directory demo_codes\STM32\USER, and connect the module with STM32 according to the above table; download the program to the STM32 development board after compiling without errors;<br>
 The debugging information output serial port in the demo codes is USART1, where PA9 is Tx and PA10 is Rx; After connecting the cable, open the Serial Port Debugging Assistant, select the serial port number, adjust the baud rate to 115200, click "Open"<br>